Home Web Development Flask Framework Cookbook - Second Edition

 ISBN

-This introductory chapter will help you to understand the different ways Flask can be configured to suit various needs as per the demands of the project.
+This introductory chapter will help us to understand the different ways Flask can be configured to suit various needs as per the demands of the project.

-Why micro?
-Does it mean that Flask is lacking in functionality or that your complete web application has to mandatorily go inside one file?
+So, why a microframework?
+Does this mean Flask lacks functionality, or that it's mandatory your complete web application goes inside one file?
 Not really!
-It simply refers to the fact that Flask aims at keeping the core of the framework small but highly extensible.
-This makes writing applications or extensions very easy and flexible and gives developers the power to choose the configurations they want for their application, without imposing any restrictions on the choice of database, templating engine, and so on.
-In this chapter, you will learn some ways to set up and configure Flask.
+The microframework simply refers to the fact that Flask aims to keep the core of its framework small but highly extensible.
+This makes writing applications or extensions both easy and flexible, and gives developers the power to choose the configurations they want for their application without imposing any restrictions on the choice of database, templating engine, and so on.
+In this chapter, you will learn a number of ways to set up and configure Flask.

-Getting started with Flask hardly takes 2 minutes.
-Setting up a simple Hello World application is as easy as baking a pie:
+Getting started with Flask takes just a couple of minutes.
+Setting up a simple Hello World application is as easy as pie.
+Simply create a filename, such as app.py—in any location on your computer that can access python—that contains the following script:

 from flask import Flask